Out and About: Food and Wine

 Auberge De La Nauze (05 53 28 44 81) at Sagelat below Belves

 A very pleasant family run restaurant on the road below Belves, on the crossroads between the roads to Siorac & Domme.
 Newly restored with pine ceilings and big windows looking out onto pleasant grounds with stream (and car-park).
-Great food, though service can be slow and not too far to drive.
+Great food though service can be slow.

 Les Terrasses de Belvès (05 53 28 25 48)

 This charming terrace restaurant sits below the road on far side of the town.
 Serving simple but very fresh and delicious salads, pasta dishes and desserts, this is a good spot to relax after a trek round the town or after one of its market days.

 La Brucelière (05 53 73 89 61)